mukeshpanchal27/google-listings-and-ads/readme.txt

 == Changelog ==

 = 2.9.2 - 2024-12-11 =
-* Dev - Centralize frontend end images to the dedicated directory.
+* Dev - Centralize frontend images to the dedicated directory.
 * Fix - Ensure coupon brand restrictions are uploaded to Google Merchant Center.
 * Fix - Initial php 8.4 compatibility.
 * Fix - Prevent Warning when Saving a Variation if YOAST is activated.